 - This post contains affiliate links.
 Read more here.

 Since the filing of the first automatic litter box patent in 1991, the cat products industry—and dozens of indie inventors—have vied to produce the perfect self-cleaning litter boxes.
+The first models were notoriously finicky, temperamental contraptions.

-The good news is that robot litter boxes have come of age, and there are now several on the market that really work: They scoop waste effectively, don’t frighten (most) cats, and collect waste in easy-to-dispose-of plastic bags.
-While some require proprietary cat litter, most let you use your regular clay (clumping) or silica (non-clumping) litter.
-They’re models of efficiency and smart design.
+But automatic litter boxes have come of age, and there are now several on the market that really work.
+They scoop waste effectively, don’t frighten (most) cats, and collect waste in easy-to-dispose-of plastic bags.
+The bad news is that some of them cost more than most human toilets, upwards of $600.

 Best Overall: The Litter-Robot 4